Back to Alabama

 Alabama Institutional Serial (AIS) number

-A unique identification number assigned to individuals in the Alabama correctional system.
+A unique identification number assigned by the state to individuals under parole or probation.

 Limits and Unknowns